 和记 (Woh Kee) literally translated as Woh Kee Restaurant, up to date has served the food industry for a good 51 years with the same set of menu.
-To the locals, some calls the chef as 大炮和 or “Big Power” (大 means big and 炮和, in Cantonese Chinese it is pronounce as pao wo – power).
+To the locals, some calls the chef as 大炮和 or “Big Power” (大 means big and 炮和, in Cantonese Chinese it is pronounced as pao wo – power).

 I come to know about Woh Kee when I was in Taipei, Taiwan for 2 weeks as a guest chef.
 I was working closely with Chef Fong during my stay there, and he had always mentioned about his uncle char hor fun (Fried noodle with thick Cantonese gravy) in Lebuh Cintra, Penang.
-Getting curious to know more about his uncle, I took a flight from Kuala Lumpur to meet his uncle in person.
+Getting curious to know more about his uncle, I took a flight from Kuala Lumpur to meet his uncle in person

 Upon arrival at their shop, I greeted the chef and mentioned that I am a friend of Chef Fong and we work together in Taipei for 2 weeks.
 Quickly he invited me to have a seat and he went forth to his stove and started cooking a plate of his signature char hor fun for me to indulge.

 All these setting you have here, seems nostalgic, how long have you been in this industry?
 I asked.
 Many years ago, I can’t really remember of which year, he answered.
-He then added, you see, back then I am still an apprentice just behind this shop at that empty land, under the guidance of Mr. Leung Kam Siew who came from Guangzhou to Penang during the early 1900s, today he is in his mid 90s.
+He then added, you see, back then I am still an apprentice just behind this shop at that empty land, under the guidance of Mr. Leung Kam Siew who came from Guangzhou to Penang during the early 1900s, today he is in his mid-90s.

 He got married after 3 years of apprenticeship.
 His master, Mr. Leung Kam Siew, realize that Big Power is at the milestone of starting a family, being a compassionate person, his master gave him the stall, appointing him as his successor.
 I asked his wife, how should I address you?
 “Everyone calls me auntie, so just simply call me auntie”, she answered with a blushing smile.

 During those days, the kitchen and the seating area are separated by a street.
 Crossing the street is a mandatory procedure for delivering the dishes to their customer as well as sending orders to the kitchen.
-Since it was by the road side, they have to setup the tables and chairs every morning and keeping them when they are closed.
+Since it was by the roadside, they have to set up the tables and chairs every morning and keeping them when they are closed.

-Back then he do have an apprentice who is interested to learn his cooking techniques and skills.
+Back then he does have an apprentice who is interested to learn his cooking techniques and skills.
 However, the apprentice loses interests after learning the difficulty and hardship it takes to serve a delicate plate of char hor fun.

 After 6 months of struggle, the doctor finally allows Big Power to resume his service for the industry.
 Big Power reopened his restaurant, but with his injured back, he had to reduce his restaurant size from 2 shops to just 1 shop.

 As I was having a good time talking to them and getting to know their past life events, I was wondering if they ever changed their menu even once.
-I was fascinated when auntie told me, same menu since the first day of operations – char hor fun and fish slices noodle.
+I was fascinated when auntie told me, the same menu since the first day of operations – char hor fun and fish slices noodle.
 51 years of originality passed down from Guangzhou.
 I am truly out of words learning the spirit they managed to persevere.